Essay About Nursing. How Did Nursing Change Through the Time?

 Unfortunately, nursing is facing a shortage of personnel internationally.
 The conditions of work are very tense.
 Nurses are often feeling the high pressure and stress at work due to the emotional and physical demands, busy schedule and shift work.
 This puts nurses into the risk of getting different sleeping disorders, depression and injuries.
 Nurses experience great physical stress helping paralyzed or weak patients, rising them up and moving around.
 That is why nurses are in the risk of getting various muscle injuries and back pain.
 Fortunately, there are different stress management programs for nurses, both individual and group-focused.
 These programs are designed to reduce sleeping disorders, anxiety attacks and increase the comfort of the working environment.

 Characteristics of a Nurse as part of the Identity

 To finish with, nursing is not just a job, it is a call.
 It gets into the skin.
-Helping and caring about people brings a lot of warmth and love into nurse’s hart.
+Helping and caring about people bring a lot of warmth and love into nurse’s hart.
 Looking after patients also means giving away cordiality and devotion.
 The profession choice of a nurse tells a lot about the personality.
-Besides, nurse is a critical thinker when the situation needs it.
+Besides, a nurse is a critical thinker when the situation needs it.
 A nurse solves problems and takes high responsibility.
 It is of a great value for a nurse to be creative at work: to find a personal key to each patient.